jcsherin/jcsherin.github.io/posts/dremel-column-striping.md

 # Metadata: Definition Level

+A path may terminate early before it reaches the leaf node.
+This happens when an optional field is not present in the value tree.
+There is also a possibility that a path defined in the schema is not present in the value tree.
+Here the first field in the path is an optional field and is not present in the value.
+This will go undetected without the schema.

+- [ ] **TODO:** Diagram various legal constructions of terminating paths

+A path may also contain list fields which maybe empty in the value.
+So we need to know in the case of a list field whether it is empty or contains at least one element.

+We can track both cases by counting the optional fields which are present and list fields which are not empty.
+If an optional field is present the count is incremented by one.
+If a list field contains at least one element the count is incremented by one.
+Note that the count is only incremented by one for the list field and does not depend on the number of elements in the list.

+The terminology used by Dremel for this count metadata field is **definition level**.
+If a path contains N optional fields and list fields, then its definition level will be in the range (inclusive) [0, N].
+The upper bound can be derived from the schema.

+The definition level of a non-NULL value will always be N. For null values the definition level tell us the exact point at which the path terminates.
+This allows us to reconstruct partially terminated paths.
+If the definition level is 0, we know that path is entirely missing from the value.

 # Metadata: Repetition Level

+# Metadata: required fields only path
 ---

 In columnar storage values of a single column attribute are stored